 The following table lists each goal and supporting strategies, then details recommended actions that are presented in priority order for each goal.
-In addition, each action is classified by a time-frame for achievement, as follows:
+In addition, each action is classified by a timeframe for achievement, as follows:

-- Short-term (ST): to be achieved in the next calendar year - Mid-term (MT): to be achieved in one to five years - Long-term (LT): to be achieved in six to ten years - Ongoing Action (OA): day to day actions that will be achieved over a long time frame - Future Action (FA): actions that will require additional resources outside of the scope of this Plan.
+Short-term: to be achieved in one to two years

+Mid-term: to be achieved in over two years to four years Long-term: to be achieved in over four years to ten years

+Ongoing Action: day to day actions that will be achieved over a long time frame

+Future Action: actions that will require resources outside of the scope of this Plan.